linde/acm-shift-left/README.md

 That was helpful, we now know it was in the wrong directory!

-Note: ACM can handle [unstructured repos](https://cloud.google.com/anthos-config-management/docs/how-to/unstructured-repo), but in its default mode, which we're in, it expects namespace resources in appropriate leaf level directories. ([learn more about it's repo](https://cloud.google.com/anthos-config-management/docs/how-to/repo))
+> Note: ACM can handle [unstructured repos](https://cloud.google.com/anthos-config-management/docs/how-to/unstructured-repo),
+> but in its default mode, which we're in, it expects namespace resources in
+> appropriate leaf level directories. ([learn more about it's repo](https://cloud.google.com/anthos-config-management/docs/how-to/repo))

-Move the violating config to the appropriate leaf director and see that now succeeds when vetted:
+Move the violating config to the appropriate leaf directory and see that now succeeds when vetted:

 ```bash